pffont/fail2ban-docker-nginx/README.md

 # fail2ban-docker-nginx
-This repository has some example files to protect your docker (nginx) container using fail2ban runnin on your host.
+This repository has some example files to protect your docker (nginx) container using Fail2ban (0.11) running on your host.
+The files are basic examples, and these are just to show how you can protect the containers using Fail2ban.

 ## The scenario